Server data from the Official MCP Registry

 claude mcp add netmap -e NETMAP_MCP_PORT=12345 -- npx @den.dance/network-diagram-mcp

-Then open https://map.den.dance/, go to Settings → MCP Agent Bridge, toggle Enable WebSocket connection.
+Then open https://map.den.dance/ — the bridge is enabled by default (v1.2+).
+Settings → Integrations → AI Agent (MCP) if you need to inspect or toggle the connection.
 The toolbar will show a 🟢 MCP online badge when the browser and server are connected.

 Verify the agent side: